Kansas City Digital Marketing

 Let’s get dig into this a little bit.

-So we just build an ad that will only be seen by people effected by hail damage and we have limited it to only those who own a house and based on income we are targeting larger roofs.
+So we just build an ad that will only be seen by people affected by hail damage and we have limited it to only those who own a house and based on income we are targeting larger roofs.
 Impressed yet?
-Now unlike radio or billboard ads your ad is seen can be seen on a person’s cell phone.
+Now unlike radio or billboard ads, your ad is seen can be seen on a person’s cell phone.
 We can make the assumption that the prospect is not doing anything else like driving to distract them.
-Also we already have the device they need to call us in their hand!
+Also, we already have the device they need to call us in their hand!
 Are you kidding me could we make it any easier for them to call you?
 They have a need, we have proactively provided them a solution on their Facebook feed and all they have to do is click one button to call.
-Man I love social media marketing!
+Man, I love social media marketing!
 It is so cool!